shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Me.
 Over here.
 Stuck on the wall.”
 Astalir flapped his ears annoyedly.

-Bob’s eyes went wide as he stared down the bottle.
+Bob’s eyes went wide as he stared down at the bottle.
 “That’s some *really* strong stuff.”
 He nodded at Reesu.

 “Have a seat.
 I’m watching the deer get himself unstuck.”